nitad54448/yappari-5-1/README.md

     6.649436E+5	9.169096E+4	-5.206284E+4
     ....

-In order to read this file we can observe that the datasets are separated by a string  __Temp /K before measurement :__  The label I use is the temperature shown in this line, just after the header. **Label must be located on the same line and as the header.**  Next, there are 4 text lines that we can ignore.
-After some lines of data on three columns which are separated by "tab" we can see four additional lines are at the end of the data.
+In order to read this file we can observe that the datasets are separated by a string  __Temp /K before measurement :__  The label I use is the temperature shown in this line, just after the header.
+Next, there are 4 text lines that I can ignore.
+Four additional lines are at the end of the data which are separated by "tab".
 One can use an xml definition like this :

 ```xml
 <Version>23.1f276</Version>